 3. Once the maintenance phase is over, move into a lean-bulking phase and start gaining the muscle mass needed to create great muscular proportions.
 This lean-bulk should take you around 8-16 months depending on your training experience.

-4. Once you’ve bulked yourself up to 14-15% body fat (waist is ~48% of height) it’s time to cut back to the 9-11% range again (waist is ~45% of height).
+4. Once you’ve bulked yourself up to 14-15% body fat (waist is ~48% of height) it’s time to cut back to the 10% range again where your waist is around 45% of your height.
 Ideally, as you’re gaining size you should never go above 15% body fat again.
 For optimal results your cut and bulk cycles should be kept in the range of 8-15% body fat.
-This way you’ll have good muscle definition all the time (or at least a 4 pack) and your face will stay relatively chiseled.
+This way you’ll have good muscle definition all the time and your face will stay relatively lean.

 6. Enjoy life to the utmost.